There are a lot of factors to consider when deciding which platform would be best for your organisation’s internal communications.

 But that’s not the only option.
 Podcasts are an effective and refreshing way to engage colleagues with issues and topics in more depth.
 By carefully selecting your podcast host, you can add humour and personality.
 There are already around 5.6 million adults in the UK listening to podcasts – that’s roughly 10% of the adult population.
 Using an audio-only channel also allows colleagues to consume content while they are on the move and is likely to attract those who are usually harder to reach.

 While this is just a starting point, we hope this article has given you some food for thought on what platforms would suit your strategy best.
-As always, we’d love to hear from you if you’d like to discuss the topic in more depth.
+To learn more about how Wardour can help with your next campaign, pop us an email at email@example.com – we’d love to have a chat with you.